3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ```

 There should now be `rk356x_spl_loader_v1.21.113.bin` file in rkbin folder.
+It contains my pre-loader (TPL + SPL) and `rk356x_usbplug_vX.Y.bin` image that
+will allow me to write pre-loader to SPI memory.

 ### Sending loader to ODROID

-To update/write SPL to SPI flash memory I needed to enter MaskROM mode on
+To write pre-loader to SPI flash memory I needed to enter MaskROM mode on
 ODROID.
 Easiest way to do that is to restart device while pressing recovery
 button.
-This way ODROID will try to load SPL from eMMC/SD memory.
-If there is
+This way ODROID will try to boot pre-loader from eMMC/SD memory.
-no eMMC/SD connected then platform will enter MaskROM mode.
+If there is no eMMC/SD connected then platform will enter MaskROM mode.

 #### Clearing SPI